sinricpro/help-docs/pages/messaging.md

 Connect to the Websocket API at the following url.
 `ws://ws.sinric.pro`

+### Heartbeat (Ping/Pong)
+The websocket server will send [Ping](https://tools.ietf.org/html/rfc6455#section-5.5.2) command to the websocket client every minute.
+If the webscoket client failed to respond with [Pong](https://tools.ietf.org/html/rfc6455#section-5.5.2) within a minute the server will disconnect the webscoket connection.

 ### Authentication
 Each connection to the WebSocket API must be authenticated with an App Key in HTTP Header and subsequent requests must be signed using the App Secret.